 The 1940 Act generally requires that 70.0% of our investments be in issuers each of whom is organized under the laws of, and has its principal place of business in, any state of the United States, the District of Columbia, Puerto Rico, the Virgin Islands or any other possession of the United States.
 Our investment strategy does not presently contemplate significant investments in securities of non-U.S. companies.
 However, we may desire to make such investments in the future, to the extent that such transactions and investments are permitted under the 1940 Act.
 We expect that these investments would focus on the same types of investments that we make in U.S. middle market companies and accordingly would be complementary to our overall strategy and enhance the diversity of our holdings.
 Investing in foreign companies could expose us to additional risks not typically associated with investing in U.S. companies.
 These risks include changes in exchange control regulations, political and social instability, expropriation, imposition of foreign taxes, less liquid markets and less available information than is generally the case in the United States, higher transaction costs, less government supervision of exchanges, brokers and issuers, less developed bankruptcy laws, difficulty in enforcing contractual obligations, lack of uniform accounting and auditing standards and greater price volatility.
-Investments denominated in foreign currencies would be subject to the risk that the value of a particular currency will change in relation to one or more other currencies, long-term opportunities for investment and capital appreciation and political developments.
+Investments denominated in foreign currencies would be subject to the risk that the value of a particular currency will change in relation to one or more other currencies.
+Among the factors that may affect currency values are trade balances, the level of short-term interest rates, differences in relative values of similar assets in different currencies, long-term opportunities for investment and capital appreciation and political developments.
 We may employ hedging techniques to minimize these risks, but we can offer no assurance that we will, in fact, hedge currency risk, or that if we do, such strategies will be effective.